reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/api/c8y_api.md

 $ c8y api GET "/alarm/alarms&status=ACTIVE" --pageSize 10
 Get a list of alarms with custom query parameters

+$ c8y api GET "/dosomething" --host localhost:8080
+Send a GET request to a custom hosted service running on localhost port 8080.
+You can force https or http by adding them as a prefix to the host.

+$ c8y api GET "/dosomething" --host $C8Y_HOST/service/mymicroservice --dry
+Send a request to a microservice hosted in the cloud.
+The /dosomething will be appended to the /service/mymicroservice path provided by the host flag.
+Results in the following request: GET /service/mymicroservice/dosomething sent to the  current session URL.

 $ c8y api GET "/alarm/alarms&status=ACTIVE" --pageSize 1 --withTotalPages
 Get a total ACTIVE alarms